MINERVA HISTORICAL SOCIETY

 and the man who gave Minerva its name.

-Portrait of Absalom Pride Morse, founder of Minerva, NY and the town’s first supervisor.Absalom Pride Morse - AI Enhanced Image
+Portrait of Absalom Pride Morse, founder of Minerva, NY and the town’s first supervisor.Absalom Pride Morse, early civic leader of Minerva.
+Restored from a 19th-century photograph.

 Quick Facts